John15321/cookiecutter-poetic-python/{{ cookiecutter.project_slug.replace('_', '-') }}/README.md

 Allowed types of conventional commits:

-- `fix`: a commit that fixes a bug in Uno.
+- `fix`: a commit that fixes a bug.
-- `feat`: a commit that adds new functionality to Uno.
+- `feat`: a commit that adds new functionality.
-- `docs`: a commit that adds or improves Uno's documentation.
+- `docs`: a commit that adds or improves documentation.
 - `test`: a commit that adds unit tests.
 - `perf`: a commit that improves performance, without functional changes.
 - `ci`: a commit that adds or improves the CI configuration.